unixwzrd/oobabooga-macOS/macOS-Install.md

     **IMPORTANT NOTE:** This is a universal application.
 Before you run it, find the application where you installed it, "Right Click" on it, select "Get Info", and ensure that "Open using Rosetta" is not checked.
 If it is, iTerm will think it's running on an Intel machine, which can cause problems during software builds.

-2. **XCode**
+2. **Xcode**

     You'll need a compiler.
 While it would be ideal if GCC ran on macOS, Xcode is a sufficient alternative.

     You can download Xcode from the App Store.

     **IMPORTANT NOTE:** If you ONLY want the command line tools and not the complete Xcode IDE, you can get just the command line tools for Xcode by running the xcode-select command.
-Open up the iTerm2 you downloaded and installed earlier or Terminal.app in /Applications/Utilities and get the command line tools for XCode like this:
+Open up the iTerm2 you downloaded and installed earlier or Terminal.app in /Applications/Utilities and get the command line tools for Xcode like this:

       ```bash
       xcode-select --install